Blog Listen About Listen Free →

 I work alongside your legal team.
 I’m not replacing your attorney — I’m making sure the financial math behind their legal strategy actually adds up.

 Here’s something that surprises most people: the legal part of your divorce — the custody order, the decree, the filings — that’s maybe 20% of what determines your financial future.
-The other 80%?
-Pure math.

 How assets get divided.
 How debt gets allocated.
 What happens to the house.
 Whether your retirement account survives intact or gets carved up in a way that costs you tens of thousands in taxes and penalties.
 Whether spousal support is structured to account for inflation or just set at a flat number that erodes every year.

-Attorneys handle the legal framework.
-But the financial decisions inside that framework — those are where the real money is won or lost.
 And here’s the gap I see over and over again: people get excellent legal advice with zero financial modeling behind it.
 Their attorney says, “I got you 55% of the assets.”
 Great.
 But 55% of what?
 Are those pre-tax dollars or post-tax dollars?
 Liquid assets or illiquid ones?
+Income-producing or just sitting there?

 A settlement that looks equal on paper doesn’t always function equally in real life.
 That’s not your attorney’s fault.
 It’s just not their lane.
-It’s mine.

 5 Situations Where You Absolutely Need a CDFA